Azerbaijan

 - Social Media Presence

-- Social media is a vital platform for cultural expression and communication, with many Azerbaijanis engaging in online communities.
+- Social media is widely used in Azerbaijan, providing a platform for cultural expression, activism, and connection with the diaspora.

 - Challenges

-- Challenges include balancing modernization with cultural preservation, addressing economic disparities, and managing environmental sustainability.
+- Current challenges include balancing modernization with cultural preservation, economic diversification, and addressing political and social reforms.

 - Preservation Efforts

-- Efforts to preserve cultural heritage include government initiatives, UNESCO collaborations, and community-led projects focused on traditional arts and crafts.
+- Efforts to preserve cultural heritage involve government initiatives, NGOs, and community groups, focusing on safeguarding languages, traditional crafts, and historic sites.